 Maryland, on September 28, 1918.
 He was the son

-Railroad in the railroad's Proviso Yards.
+the railroad's Proviso Yards.

 Joseph grew up in both Maywood and at 122 North Twenty-third Street in Melrose Park, Illinois.
 Although he started high school at Proviso Township High School, he attended high school for about a month when he left school to go to work.
 One reason for this was that his father had been injured at the railroad yard and could no longer work.
 During this time, Joe worked as a caddy at a golf course.

 On September 24, 1940, Joseph joined the Illinois National Guard's tank company in Maywood.
 He did this because the company was going to be federalized.
 He also knew that since a draft act had been passed that it was just a matter of time until he would be drafted.